Here are the steps and all you need when painting concrete floors. If you have not started your prep, you’ll also need our concrete prep page.

 - Wintertime slows drying/curing down.

-- Be sure it’s fully dry before moving things.
+- Be sure it’s fully dry before moving objects back.
 Push your fingernail into the concrete paint to try to see how hard it is.

 - Put back your furnishings, but every few hours at first and then, the daily, check that nothing is sticking.
 If anything pulls up the fresh paint, you have to touch up.
 Lucky you did not wash that brush yet.